KyleFerrigan/K-D-Trees/readme.txt

  *  include any help from people (including classmates and friends) and
  *  attribute them by name.
  **************************************************************************** */
+Eman B gave a hint on the use of xmin, ymin, xmax, ymax.
+Made visualizing the assignment easier.

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
+Had wrong colored nodes in boundary cases, but we were able to correct that mistake

 /* *****************************************************************************
  *  If you worked with a partner, give one
  *  sentence explaining what each of you contributed.
  **************************************************************************** */
+Kyle: constructors, range (and associated helper functions), points and dive (and associated helper functions).

+Patrick: nearest (and associated helper functions), put (and associated helper functions), and get (and associated helper functions).

 /* *****************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback
  *  on  how helpful the class meeting was and on how much you learned
  *  from doing the assignment, and whether you enjoyed doing it.
  **************************************************************************** */
+The interactable rectangle draw feature is a nice change of pace to see in an assignment.
+Gave a new perspective on the code execution.

 /* *****************************************************************************